What Products Come From Crude Oil Distillation?

 2. Atmospheric Distillation

-- Heavy Gas Oil (C20+) – Refined further to form anode oils or cracking feedstock.
+• Heavy Gas Oil (C20+) – Further refined to produce anode oils and/or cracking feedstock.

 3. Vacuum Distillation